basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 Simulated ERP data reported in Section 3 and Appendix B of Heise, Mon, and Bowman (submitted) were generated with the following MATLAB and R scripts.
+This README describes how to run the simulation scripts and conduct a power analysis.

-See Appendix B for an overview of the simulation methods and comparison of linear mixed effects (LME) and analysis of variance (ANOVA) models.
+For additional information, see Appendix B for an overview of the simulation methods and comparison of linear mixed effects (LME) and analysis of variance (ANOVA) models.
 See Appendix D for a tutorial of the R code used to fit the LME and ANOVA models.
-In addition, see documentation below for running the simulation scripts and conducting a power analysis.

 ## Table of Contents
 * [Script overview](#script-overview)